qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 We mostly trekked with our own thoughts through weird, deserty alien rock formations.
 The terrain changed wildly, from smooth, water-worn rock with iron ladders to drop us into canyons, to overgrown and shady forested floors.
-At this point we'd seen so much wild terrain we were ignorant to the strageness of it all.
+At this point we'd seen so much wild terrain we were ignorant to the strangeness of it all.

 <img src="/static/img/canyonlands/day_5_2.jpg" />